BoomerangProject/boomerang-wiki/meetings/2018-11-Meetings.md

   - Merge changes from the UniversalLoginSDK once a week, this may be a 1-2 day task depending on changes.
   - Kyle will take on an issue at a time, and Garin will build designs around that feature.
 We will consult if issues between design and implementation arise.
   - Designs will be logged and need to be integrated into implementation down the road.

+## Update 11/15/2018
+Kyle has begun integrating features into Boomerang dApp.